"Our Goal Is to Prevent Lung Cancer from Happening in the First Place"

 To accelerate work toward these goals, in 2018 Johnson & Johnson launched the Lung Cancer Initiative (LCI), a cross-sector R&D organization that takes a multidisciplinary approach to maximize the full power of the company’s pharmaceutical, medical devices and consumer health groups, along with the expertise of outside collaborators and leading lung cancer experts in academia to develop innovations with the aim to prevent, intercept and treat.

-For World Lung Cancer Day, we are taking a look at some of the groundbreaking strides the company is making to help advance early detection and screening efforts as part of its overall strategy toward the ultimate goal of a world without lung cancer.
+For National Cancer Prevention Month, we are taking a look at some of the groundbreaking strides the company is making to help advance early detection and screening efforts as part of its overall strategy toward the ultimate goal of a world without lung cancer.

 Bringing Screening to Where the Patients Are

 Regular lung cancer screening, which involves a low-dose CT scan, is the most important step at-risk people can take toward detecting the disease early, when it is easier to treat and potentially cure.
 But for people to get help, they need to actually get access to screening.

 This past September, Johnson & Johnson collaborated with LUNGevity, a non-profit organization with a focus on lung cancer, and brought together industry colleagues to discuss the current state of access to lung cancer screening in the U.S. The consensus?
 More work needs to be done, as only 5% of patients eligible for lung cancer screening (which is covered by most insurers) under current United States Preventive Services Task Force guidelines actually get screened.